vmware-labs/wasm-workers-server/README.md

 If you don't want to install anything locally you can just run `wws` from the `projects.registry.vmware.com/wasmlabs/containers/wasm-workers-server:latest` container image.
 All you need to do is:

- - map a local folder with handlers to `/app` within the container
+ - Map a local folder with workers to `/app` within the container
- - expose port `8080` from the container
+ - Expose port `8080` from the container

-Here is how to quickly run a container with an ad-hoc handler from the /tmp/wws-app folder:
+Here is how to quickly run a container with an ad-hoc worker from the /tmp/wws-app folder:

 ```bash
 mkdir /tmp/wws-app 2>/dev/null;